Associate’s Degrees in Multilingual Education

 |Hispanic or Latino||1|

-Most Popular Multilingual Education Programs for Associate’s Degree
+Most Popular Multilingual Education Programs for Associate’s Degrees

 There are 7 colleges that offer an associate’s degree in multilingual education.
 Learn more about the most popular 7 below:

 Ilisagvik College tops the list of the most popular school in the U.S. for multilingual education majors who are seeking their associate's degree.
-For the 2018-2019 academic year, 3 associate's degree were handed out to multilingual education majors at Ilisagvik College.
+The multilingual education program at Ilisagvik College awarded 3 associate's degrees during the 2018-2019 school year.
 About 100% of this group were women, and 33% were students from an underrepresented racial-ethnic group.

-Niagara County Community College is the 2nd most popular school in the nation for students seeking an associate's degree in multilingual education.
-For the 2018-2019 academic year, 1 associate's degree were handed out to multilingual education majors at Niagara County Community College.
+Niagara County Community College comes in at #2 on our list of the most popular colleges offering associate's degrees in multilingual education.
+The multilingual education program at Niagara County Community College awarded 1 associate's degrees during the 2018-2019 school year.
 Around 100% of these students were from an underrepresented racial-ethnic group, and 100% were women.

-Below are some popular majors that are similar to multilingual education that offer associate’s degree.
+Below are some popular majors that are similar to multilingual education that offer associate’s degrees.

 |Major||Annual Degrees Awarded|